Getting Started with Kenesto

 Uploading folders and Documents:

-The system will start copying the folder and its contents or the documents to the K: Drive which in turn will be uploaded to the cloud.
-You can see the progress in the status window.
+Simply copy folders or documents from another drive such as C: Drive to the K: Drive.
+(Please NOTE: it may take a few minutes depending on your internet speed.)
+A progress bar appears with a LMB click.
+The system will start copying the folder and its contents or the documents to the K: Drive which in turn is putting the files in Kenesto cloud.
 If the Internet goes down or any problem occurs, the status window will display a notification.
-The system will automatically retry and continue to upload when the Internet connection is back, until all of the files have been successfully uploaded.
+The system will automatically retry and continue to upload when the Internet connection is back, it will work until all of the files have been successfully uploaded.

 Sharing Folders and Files from Kenesto Drive: